 - T.1.1.
-ON DISTANCE TESTS.- Maintenance and acceptance tolerances for taximeters shall be as follows: - On Overregistration: l percent of the interval under test.
-On Underregistration: 4 percent of the interval under test, (b) with an added tolerance of 100 ft or 30 m whenever the initial interval is included in the interval under test.
+ON DISTANCE TESTS.
+Maintenance and acceptance tolerances for taximeters shall be as follows: - (a) On Overregistration: 1 percent of the interval under test. (b) On Underregistration: 4 percent of the interval under test, with an added tolerance of 100 ft or 30 m whenever the initial interval is included in the interval under test.